PeterDaveHello/Unitial/README.md

 Notes
 =====
-Currently, I only test on FreeBSD and Linux distros, if it's not work, please tell me to fix.
+Currently, I only test on "lastest" FreeBSD and most Linux distros, if it's not work, please tell me to fix.

 Author
 ======